 Persona-Based Lead Scores

-Most organizations are selling to two or more personas, and, chances are, the buying journey for each of those personas is different.
+Most organizations are selling to two or more personas, and the buying journey for each of those personas is likely different.
 This creates a logical opportunity to score different personas based on different criteria and/or scale.
 A CEO or department head at a small company may require fewer touches than a senior manager or director at a larger organization.
 Knowing these intricacies about your target audiences will inform your lead scoring attributes.

 Lead Scores for a Specific Product or Service